Demystifying Video Reasoning: Emergent Reasoning Behaviors

 \section{Emergent Reasoning Behaviors}

-Similar to the emergent reasoning behaviors observed in Large Language Models (LLMs), we identify three surprising properties that are critical to effective video reasoning: \textit{working memory} (\cref{sec:memory}), which retains essential information throughout the reasoning process; \textit{self-correction and enhancement} (\cref{sec:self-correction}), which enables the model to revise intermediate hypotheses or refine previously generated answers, gradually adjusting toward the optimal solution even when it is not present initially; and \textit{perception before action} (\cref{sec:understanding_before_reasoning}), through which the model spontaneously develops a universal protocol within its architecture to handle diverse video reasoning tasks.
+Similar to the emergent reasoning behaviors observed in Large Language Models (LLMs)~\cite{wei2022chain, madaan2023selfrefine, yao2023react, huang2023large, yang2025understanding}, we identify three surprising properties that are critical to effective video reasoning: \textit{working memory} (\cref{sec:memory}), which retains essential information throughout the reasoning process; \textit{self-correction and enhancement} (\cref{sec:self-correction}), which enables the model to revise intermediate hypotheses or refine previously generated answers, gradually adjusting toward the optimal solution even when it is not present initially; and \textit{perception before action} (\cref{sec:understanding_before_reasoning}), indicates that the model first establishes a grounded understanding of scene entities and spatial layout before reasoning about actions and interactions.